 Polina Osipova

-My practice explores Indigenous Chuvash legends and myths at the junction of craft and digital technologies.
+Polina is a multidisciplinary artist whose practice explores Indigenous Chuvash legends and myths at the junction of craft and archeology of collective memory.

-I refers to, reflect on and learn from the expertise of my female ancestors, using textiles and archival family photos to explore the threads between past and future - temporal and timeless, creating portals into them from the digital or analogue present.
-The recurring symbols or photographs in my work create the illusion of an untold stories hidden in the family archives.
+She refers to, reflects on and learns from the expertise of her female ancestors, using textiles and archival family photos to explore the threads between past and future - temporal and timeless, creating portals from the digital age to analogue.

 CV